confluentinc/operator-earlyaccess/secure-authn-encrypt-deploy/README.rst

 Let's take a look at how these components are configured.

-* Configure SASL/Plain authentication for Kafka, with a pointer to the externally managed secrets object for credentials:
+* Configure SASL PLAIN authentication for Kafka, with a pointer to the externally managed secrets object for credentials:

   ::